OpenFreeEnergy/openfe/news/fix_unk_resnames.rst

 **Changed:**

 * Small molecules in RelativeHybridTopology topologies (including the output PDB) are now named LIG (alchemical ligand) and CF1, CF2… (cofactors) instead of UNK.
+If a residue name was already assigned, the assigned one is kept.

 **Deprecated:**